tangrammer/cryogen-blog/resources/templates/md/posts/15-12-2014-milesian-aop.md

  :toc true}

-[milesian/aop](https://github.com/milesian/aop) clojure library lets you wrap your stuartsierra components in the same way as AOP does.
-It includes a component/update-system customization function and specific component-matchers.
+A clojure lib that lets you wrap your stuartsierra/components in the same way as AOP does.

-If you aren't familiar with Aspect Oriented Programming [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) it's a programming paradigme that aims to increase modularity by allowing the separation of cross-cutting concerns.
-In other practical words/examples with AOP you can plug or unplug transversal functionality (also called aspects or concerns) to your existent code without changing it.
-Examples of cross-cutting concerns can be: applying security, logging and throwing events.
+... for those who aren't familiar with [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming), it is a programming paradigme that aims to increase modularity by allowing the separation of cross-cutting concerns.
+Examples of cross-cutting concerns can be: applying security, logging and throwing events, and as wikipedia explains:
-As wikipedia says:
 > Logging exemplifies a crosscutting concern because a logging strategy necessarily affects every logged part of the system.
 Logging thereby crosscuts all logged classes and methods....

+### what is it included?
+[milesian/aop](https://github.com/milesian/aop) includes a **wrap function** as customization system function and specific **component-matchers** to apply middleware to those components that are matched.

+### basic understanding of milesian/aop
+Let's *refactor* for a while some AOP words to easy understand the functionality provided.

++ **thing-to-happen** = aspect/cross-cutting concern
++ **place-where-will-happen** = target

-Your app only needs to define the **thing-to-happen** and the **place-where-will-happen**
+Basically to include a new **thing-to-happen** in your app, you need to define the **thing-to-happen** and the **place-where-will-happen**

-In milesian/aop world the thing-to-happen is a milddleware fn and the place-where-will-happen is calculated with a [Match](https://github.com/tangrammer/defrecord-wrapper/blob/master/src/defrecord_wrapper/aop.clj#L4) protocol implementation

-### the thing-to-happen :- your-fn-middleware
+### the thing-to-happen :- fn-middleware
+The **thing-to-happen** is a function milddleware, very similar to [common ring middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware)

 ```clojure
 (defn your-fn-middleware
   [*fn* this & args]